pupil-labs/pupil-docs/user-docs/pupil-capture.md

 1. Repeat until you have covered the subjects field of view (generally about 9 points should suffice)
 1. Press `c` on your keyboard or click the blue circular `C` button in the left hand side of the world window to stop calibration.

+#### Camera Intrinsics Estimation

+This calibration plugin is used to calculate camera intrinsics, which will enable one to correct cor camera distortion.
+Pupil Capture has built in default camera matrices for the high speed world camera and the high resolution world camera.
+You can re-calibrate your camera and/or calibrate a camera that is not supplied by Pupil Labs by running this calibration routine.

+1. Select `Camera Intrinsics Estimation`
+1. Click on 'show pattern' to display the pattern
+1. Resize the pattern to fill the screen
+1. Hold your Pupil headset and aim it at the pattern.
+1. With the world window in focus, press `c` on your keyboard or the circular `C` button in the world windows to detect and capture a pattern.
+1. Data will be sampled and displayed on the screen as a border of the calibrated pattern.
+(Note - make sure to move your headset at different angles and try to cover the entire FOV of the world camera for best possible calibration results)
+1. Repeat until you have captured 10 patterns.
+1. Click on `show undistorted image` to display the results of camera intrinsic estimation.
+This will display an undistorted view of your scene.
+If well calibrated, parallel lines in the real world will appear as parallel lines in the undistorted view.

 <!--
 1. Load the `Show Calibration` plugin from the `General` sub-menu to evaluate calibration quality.
 -->